Rotten Tomatoes = 35 / 60

 Rotten Tomatoes = 46 / 62

-A man's job takes him, his wife, and two little girls to live in an unnamed Southeast Asian country.
+A man's job takes him, his wife, and two little girls to live in Malaysia.
 They happen to arrive on the same day a military coup has overthrown the government and they're killing foreigners.
 This nail-biter plays out in a realistic, logical way forcing the family to find some unimaginable courage and fortitude.
 The tension never lets up as they desperately try to make their way to some sort of safe haven.
 I've seen better films of this type but this one was quite effective and quite a ride.

 Stepfather II